the-nexim/design-system/packages/snackbar/README.md

 ## Overview

-`@nexim/snackbar` is a versatile library designed to provide a customizable snackbar component for displaying brief messages to users.
-It includes utilities for managing the snackbar's state and animations, ensuring efficiency and scalability in high-performance projects.
+Snackbar component.
+It includes utilities for managing the snackbar's state and animations.

 ## Installation